NATIONAL CANDY CANE DAY

 - Striped red and white candy canes were first introduced in 1900.

-- The first machine to make candy canes was invented in 1921 by Brasher O. Westerfield.
+- The first machine to make candy canes were invented in 1921 by Brasher O. Westerfield.
 Until then, they were made by hand.

 - Traditionally the flavor for candy canes is peppermint, but there are a variety of flavors.